5 minutes with… Katja Baur

 The latest instalment of our ‘5 minutes with…’ series; a brief catch-up with private equity operational professionals and service providers to learn about their work and views on current trends.

-TD: Can you give me a background of your career so far?
+TDD: Can you give me a background of your career so far?

 KB: I started my career in the audit financial services division of KPMG and specialised on the alternative investments sector after having obtained the CPA qualification.
 I came into the private equity space in 2010 when I was offered the CFO position at Alpha Associates, a Swiss-based fund of funds manager investing globally in private equity, private debt and infrastructure investments and - amongst others - managing a listed private equity investment company.

 Due to the fact that I wanted to gain experience with a direct GP and be more involved on the deal side as well, I joined Evoco as director of finance and operations in 2016.
 Evoco is a niche private equity player focusing on direct secondary portfolio transactions in the SME sector in Europe, thereby pursuing an active ownership approach towards its portfolio companies.

 TDD: How did the role at Montana come around?